flutter/website/src/development/ui/advanced/splash-screen.md

 **Custom splash screen defined in Manifest**

 1. Locate your application's `AndroidManifest.xml` file.
    Within this file, find the `activity` element.
-Within this element, identify the `android:theme` attribute and `meta-data` element that defines some splash screen as the `io.flutter.embedding.android.SplashScreenDrawable`:
+   Within this element, identify the `android:theme` attribute and the `meta-data` element that defines a splash screen as an `io.flutter.embedding.android.SplashScreenDrawable`:

    ```xml